Counseling Education

 About Fairfield, CT Category Listings

 Fort Myers (or Ft.
 Myers) is a city in and the county seat of Lee County, Florida, United States.
-The Census Bureau's Population Estimates Program calculated that the city's population was 95,949 in 2022, ranking the city the 370th-most-populous in the country.
-Together with the larger and more residential city of Cape Coral, the smaller cities of Fort Myers Beach, Sanibel, and Bonita Springs, the village of Estero, and the unincorporated districts of Lehigh Acres and North Fort Myers, it anchors the Cape Coral-Fort Myers, FL metropolitan statistical area (MSA) which comprises Lee County and has a population of 834,573 as of 2023.
+As of the 2020 census, the population was 86,395; it was estimated to have grown to 95,949 in 2022, making it the 25th-most populous city in Florida.
+Together with the larger and more residential city of Cape Coral, it anchors the Cape CoralâFort Myers metropolitan statistical area, which encompasses Lee County and has a population of 834,573 as of 2023.

-Fort Myers is a gateway to the Southwest Florida region and a major tourist destination within Florida.
+Fort Myers is a gateway to the Southwest Florida region and a major tourist destination within the state.
 The winter estates of Thomas Edison ("Seminole Lodge") and Henry Ford ("The Mangoes") are major attractions.
 The city takes its name from a local former fort that was built during the Seminole Wars.
 The fort in turn took its name from Colonel Abraham Myers in 1850; Myers served in the United States Army, mostly the Quartermaster Department, in various posts from 1833 to 1861 and was the quartermaster general of the Confederate States Army from 1861 to 1864.

 Fort Myers has substantial African American and Latin American populations.
 Centennial Park downtown along the Caloosahatchee River, the IMAG History & Science Center, Calusa Nature Center and Planetarium, and other historical sites are among the attractions.